marudy/web-pro/tools/npm/wb1.md

 ## Install a node package

-Let's say that you want to install package [reqlog](https://www.npmjs.com/package/reqlog) from Registry and use it in your project.
-Here are listed the steps you need to do in order to make part of your project.
-In this example it is considered that npm is installed for your project.
+Let's say that you want to install package [reqlog](https://www.npmjs.com/package/reqlog) from Registry and use it in your app.
+Listed below the steps you need in order to include package in your app.
+In this example it is considered that **npm** is installed your your app.

 1. Install package
-> Run the following command
 ```sh
 npm install reqlog
 ```
-> Package is added in package.json
+Package is installed under **node_modules** and is linked in **package.json**

-1. List the packages installed
+2. List the packages installed
-> Run the following command
 ```sh
 npm list
 ```
-> Returns the list of packages in reqlog package.
-The path represents the dependancies, meaning that reqlog needs chalk package and so forth.
+Returns the list of packages in **reqlog** package.
+The path represents the dependancies, meaning that **reqlog** needs **chalk** package and so forth.
 ```sh
 node_example@1.0.0 C:\node_example
 `-- reqlog@1.1.3